alexx1202/crypto-scanner/README.md

 ## Log Files

-All logs are written to:
+All logs are written to the `logs` directory in the project root:

 ```
-~/OneDrive/Documents/CRYPTO/PYTHON/WORK_IN_PROGRESS/cryptoscanner/logs
+<project_root>/logs
 ```

 `scan.py` writes `scanlog.txt` here, while `run_checks.py` creates